raspberrypilearning/remote-control-buggy/en/step_4.md

 # Makers!
 Add your own voice commands here.
 # =========================================
 ```
 Here is where you can write you custom command that will activate your robot.
-Some experimentation might be required.
-Using the command **robot** may not be a good idea, as the Google API could struggle to recognise the word.
+This might require some experimenting.
+Using the command 'robot' may not be a good idea, as the Google API might struggle to recognise the word.
 Play around with different command words to see which one works best.

 ```python
 actor.add_keyword("red leader", ControlRobot(say))